christophknabe/spring-ddd-bank/README.md

 - It is a little bank application, where the bank can create clients and clients can create and manage accounts, e.g. deposit and transfer money.
 - The analysis class diagram is in file `src/main/BankModel.pdf`.
 Its editable source by UMLet has extension `.uxf`.
 - Internationalizable, parameterizable exception message texts
-- Capture of each exception message text in the reference language directly as main Javadoc comment of the exception
+- Capture of each exception message text in the reference language directly as main JavaDoc comment of the exception
-- Tests are run against an empty in-memory database.
+- Tests are run against an empty in-memory Derby database.
 - Generation of a test coverage report by the [JaCoCo Maven plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) into `/target/site/jacoco-ut/index.html`.

 ### Where are the exception message texts?